Pavan-1997/AWS_ECR/README.md

 4. Give a Repository name -> Enable Tag immutability -> Enable Image scan settings -> Click on Create repository

-5. Launch an Ubuntu EC2 instance and connect to it
+5. Now goto EC2 from AWS Console -> Click on Launch instance

+   Give a name

+   Use Ubuntu as an image

+   Instance type as t2.micro

+   Create a key pair if already present use existing one

+   Click on Launch instance

+   Connect to the instance

 ### Configuring AWS CLI
 After installing the AWS CLI, open a terminal and run the following command to configure your CLI with your AWS credentials: